SREENATHPGS/autocloud/README.md

   ```

 # Readme for this branch
-This branch contains code thata is demonstrated on my blog published on below links.
+This branch contains production version of the code snippet that is published on my blogs.
+Links are given below,
 1. https://sreenathgirikanyadas.medium.com/start-stop-reboot-ec2-instances-using-pyhton-boto3-10e994121d4e

 # Main readme